PhluantMobile/dojo_js/README.md

 * yql - Default is false.
 Set to either true, or list as an object to specify the format.
 	* yql.format - Default is json if yql is utilized.
 Can be changed to xml or any other YQL supported format.
 * data - An object of any GET/POST key/value pairs needed to complete the request.
+* method - HTTP method to use, such as "GET", "POST", "PUT", "DELETE", etc.
-* method - Default is false.
-Should only be set to true if the expected return data is JSON or XML.
+* js_return - Default is false.
+Should only be set to true if the expected return data is JSON or XML, in which case it converts this to a JS object.
 * timeout - The timeout for the AJAX call.
 Default is 10000 milliseconds.
 * asynch - Default is true.
 Set to false for synchronous AJAX calls.